gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Use this API to compare a given product automatically with products that are frequently compared with it.
-Only one slug is needed.
+Retrieve products that are often compared to the product specified by its slug.

 *Returned Response:*